OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions: Related Work

 \subsection{Causal Inference in Computer Vision}

-Causal inference has gained significant attention in computer vision, with applications in autonomous driving~\cite{yang2018intelligent} and robotics~\cite{pearl2009causality, corr/abs-2307-13992, xie2020robot}.
-Causal reasoning is increasingly integrated into deep learning tasks such as explainable artificial intelligence (XAI)~\cite{xu2021causality}, fairness~\cite{xu2019achieving, zhang2018fairness}, and reinforcement learning~\cite{iclr/ZhuNC20, madumal2020explainable}.
-In compositional action recognition, counterfactual debiasing techniques help mitigate dataset biases~\cite{mm/SunWLLDG21}.
-Counterfactual reasoning has also been shown to enhance visual question answering, producing unbiased predictions by reducing the influence of uncontrolled variables in statistical correlations~\cite{cvpr/NiuTZL0W21, zhou2024mitigating}.
-In this work, we explore causal inference to improve robustness in action recognition under occlusions, opening a new direction in computer vision research.
+Causal inference has gained traction in computer vision, with applications in autonomous driving~\cite{yang2018intelligent} and robotics~\cite{pearl2009causality, corr/abs-2307-13992,xie2020robot}.
+It has been integrated into explainable AI~\cite{xu2021causality}, fairness~\cite{xu2019achieving, zhang2018fairness}, and reinforcement learning~\cite{iclr/ZhuNC20, madumal2020explainable}.
+In compositional action recognition, counterfactual debiasing helps mitigate dataset biases~\cite{mm/SunWLLDG21}, and in visual question answering, it reduces spurious correlations to yield more unbiased predictions~\cite{cvpr/NiuTZL0W21, zhou2024mitigating}.
+In this work, we leverage causal inference to enhance robustness in action recognition under occlusions, charting a new direction for vision research.